MedhawaNeranjan/Readme/README.md

 Connect via `ws://localhost:8000/ws` for real-time bi-directional messaging:

 - **Server-to-Client Messages**:
-  - `SNAPSHOT`: Sent immediately on connection containing latest scan reports and coin lists.
+  - `SNAPSHOT`: Sent immediately on connection containing latest scan reports, coin lists, and timestamp.
   - `SIGNAL_UPDATE`: Broadcast whenever an updated analysis report or trade signal is generated.
+  - `TRADE_PLACED`: Broadcast when a new order is executed and recorded.
+  - `TRADE_UPDATED`: Broadcast when a position is closed or updated.
   - `NEWS_UPDATE`: Broadcast when new articles are crawled and stored.
   - `ANALYSIS_STARTED` / `ANALYSIS_STOPPED`: Broadcast when scanner state changes.